mickjc750/prnf/README.md

 # Default output for prnf()

-Create a function which handles a single character, in the following form:
+Create a function which handles a single character, with the following signature and name.
+Providing this default character handler is optional.

-    void my_character_handler(void* x, char c)
+    void prnf_putch(void* x, char c)
     {
         (void)x;	// As x is not used, this line may be needed to avoid a compiler warning.
-        // Do stuff here to output character c, ie. write to uart ect.
+        ...
+Do stuff here to output character c, ie. write to a uart or lcd.
     }

-Then at the start of your program assign the default prnf() output to the above handler with:

-    prnf_out_fptr = my_character_handler;

 <br>
 <br>